tobiasbriones/standard-for-java/draft.md

   and use effectively final instead.
 Mostly everything must be final by default, but it's more wrong to copy the `final` boilerplate 100% of the time than using effectively final.
+- Never use `final` on end-user classes like executable modules or tests that will never be imported into a different app. `final` should be the default for classes too, so is the same as the "effectively final" point.
+  If we remove the `final` modifier from all classes then we don't have the advantage of effectively final for local variables, so only apply this point to end classes.
+Public classes are more vulnerable to be extended, so add `final` to all public classes, but make `package-private` classes inside packages, so we take advantage of this point.
 - Never use the LHS variable type when using `new` on the RHS.
 - Try to use type inference most of the time.